4-H has lots to offer older youth! Some activities are open to youth beginning in 7th grade.

-Junior Superintendent - Youth in 9th-12th grade assist at the fair and train to became superintendents in the future.
+Junior Superintendent - Youth ages 13-19 (as of September 1, 2015) assist at the fair and train to became superintendents in the future.
 Applications are due April 1.

 Advisory Committee Member - Youth of any age are invited to regularly attend our Advisory Committee meetings.
 Most committees offer voting rights to youth members.

-Clackamas County 4-H Leaders' Association - The Board of Directors has annual vacancies for 3 or 4 youth members who are in 9th-12th grade.
+Clackamas County 4-H Association Board - The Board of Directors has annual vacancies for 3 or 4 youth members who are in 9th-12th grade.
 The Board oversees the entire county program and raises funds to support general programming needs.
 Elections take place each November at the Annual Meeting.
-To be placed on the ballot, contact Janet Nagele by October 1.
+To be placed on the ballot, contact Jan Williams by October 1.

 Clackamas County Extension Advisory Council - This group gives direction and feedback to the entire county Extension program.
 The Council meets monthly.
 Youth terms are for one year.
 To apply, contact Mike Bondi.